All Products

 Note

-Step 2: Create and configure a one-time file collection rule
+Step 2: Configure one-time file collection

-1. Global and input configurations
+1. Global and input configuration

 • Can contain only lowercase letters, digits, hyphens (-), and underscores (_).